Recent Client Success Stories

 If your employer retaliated against you, you may be entitled to reinstatement, lost wages and benefits, a civil penalty of up to $10,000 (paid by the employer), punitive damages, and damages for emotional distress.

-Our firm is familiar with a wide range of whistleblower claims—from data privacy and security to insurance fraud to Securities Exchange Commission whistleblower claims.
+Our firm is familiar with a wide range of whistleblower claims—from data privacy and security to insurance fraud to Securities and Exchange Commission whistleblower claims.

 Whether in court, mediation, arbitration, or administrative hearings, our advocates have the skills to represent you in all areas of employment law.
 Contact us today to discuss your needs, and let us explain how we can help.